temmiland/react-fileicons/README.md

 First you should import the needed files.

 ```
-import FileIcon, { ColorSchema } from 'react-fileicons';
+import FileIcon, { ColorScheme } from 'react-fileicons';
 ```

 After that you can use the FileIcon component.